Cat-scratch disease: Epidemiology

 Cat-scratch disease has a worldwide distribution, but it is a nonreportable disease in humans, so public health data on this disease are inadequate.
 Geographical location, present season, and variables associated with cats (such as exposure and degree of flea infestation) all play a factor in the prevalence of CSD within a population.
 In warmer climates, the CSD is more prevalent during the fall and winter, which may be attributed to the breeding season for adult cats, which allows for the birth of kittens.
 B henselae, the bacterium responsible for causing CSD, is more prevalent in younger cats (less than one year old) than it is in adult cats.

-To determine recent incidence of CSD in the United States, the Truven Health MarketScan Commercial Claims and Encounters database was analyzed in a case control study from 2005 to 2013.
+To determine the recent incidence of CSD in the United States, the Truven Health MarketScan Commercial Claims and Encounters database was analyzed in a case-control study from 2005 to 2013.
 The database consisted of healthcare insurance claims for employees, their spouses, and their dependents.
 All participants were under 65 years of age, from all 50 states.
 The length of the study period was 9 years and was based on 280,522,578 person-years; factors such as year, length of insurance coverage, region, age, and sex were used to calculate the person-years incidence rate to eliminate confounding variables among the entire study population.

 A total of 13,273 subjects were diagnosed with CSD, and both in- and outpatient cases were analyzed.
 The study revealed an incidence rate of 4.5/100,000 outpatient cases of cat-scratch disease.
 For inpatient cases, the incidence rate was much lower at 0.19/100,000 population.
 Incidence of CSD was highest in 2005 among outpatient cases and then slowly declined.
 The Southern states had the most significant decrease of incidence over time.
 Mountain regions have the lowest incidence of this disease because fleas are not commonly found in these areas.

 Distribution of CSD among children aged 5–9 was of the highest incidence in the analyzed database, followed by women aged 60–64.
 Incidence among females was higher than that among males in all age groups.
 According to data on social trends, women are more likely to own a cat over men; which supports higher incidence rates of this disease in women.
-Risk of contracting CSD increases as the number of cats residing in the home increases.
+The risk of contracting CSD increases as the number of cats residing in the home increases.
 The number of pet cats in the United States is estimated to be 57 million.
 Due to the large population of cats residing in the United States, the ability of this disease to continue to infect humans is vast.
-Laboratory diagnosis of CSD has improved in recent years, which may support an increase in incidence of the disease in future populations.
+Laboratory diagnosis of CSD has improved in recent years, which may support an increase in the incidence of the disease in future populations.